 Tudor Style Windows, Leaded Glass Diamonds That Light Up Your World

 Classics like Tudor Style Windows still create an enviable look that will persist for years to come.
 Tudor Style Windows have been around for hundreds of years, they first appeared in England in the 15th century during what is known as the Tudor period.

-Diamonds glass windows like these had the characteristics that featured stucco exteriors juxtaposed with brick and stones.
+Diamonds glass windows like these had the characteristics that featured stucco exteriors connecting with brick and stones.

 They often contained exposed wood that matched the leaded glass diamonds in trim.

 Arched doorways along with dark-trimmed narrow windows were another component of these designs.

 How to Incorporate Tudor Style Windows into Your Home

 If you have a Tudor style home, you can go with the traditional long and narrow casement-style windows.
 They will add to your architectural design, add a visual appeal in height for the home, and let more light in.
 These days, it’s not expensive to do, especially with Stained Glass Windows in your corner!